Rule out display issues

 If you're using a Mac notebook, leave the power adapter connected long enough to provide an adequate charge to the battery.

 - Disconnect all accessories that are plugged in to your computer.
 This includes things like printers, USB hubs, or mobile devices.

 - Hold down the power button for ten seconds.
 Then, press the power button again to see if the computer turns on.

 - Reset the SMC.

 - If you recently installed memory or a drive in your Mac, make sure it's compatible, supported, and installed correctly.
-If possible, reinstall the original memory or drive to see if the issue persists afterwards.
+If possible, reinstall the original memory or drive to see if the issue persists.

-- If you're still unable to start up your computer after trying each of these steps, visit an Apple Store or Apple Authorized Service Provider (AASP) for further diagnosis.
-If you plan to visit an Apple Retail Store, make a reservation at the Genius Bar using http://www.apple.com/retail/geniusbar/ (available in some countries only).
+- If your Mac still won't start up after you've tried each of these steps, visit an Apple Store or Apple Authorized Service Provider (AASP) for further diagnosis.
+If you plan to visit an Apple Retail Store, make a reservation at the Genius Bar (available in some countries only).

 Diagnostic fees may apply for issues not covered under warranty or the AppleCare Protection Plan (APP).